 What a sight met my eyes!
 So unlike what I had seen when driving to work twelve hours earlier.

 It had been a grey, glum, damp morning.
 The snow storm would not hit until the afternoon.
-I was shown lawns yellowed in dormancy, awaiting their green spring.
-Sidewalks cracked through neglect.
-Cigarette buts stubbed out and flicked aside.
-Fast food debris discarded along curbs.
-City streets were dank and depressed, unable to hide their ugly look from the countless cars and trucks that had been dripping oil on them for years.
-It was the world sans snow, showing all its flaws, injuries, and human detritus.
+As I drove to work, I saw lawns yellowed in dormancy, awaiting their green spring, sidewalks cracked through neglect, cigarette butts stubbed out and flicked aside, fast food debris discarded along curbs.
+City streets were dank, and depressed to see, unable to hide their ugly look from the countless cars and trucks that had been dripping oil along them for years.
+It was a world showing all its flaws, injuries, and human detritus; the world sans snow.

 I too now gazed rapt.
 This was another world.
 Not just covered but adorned.